RoboSafe-Lab/Sim4AD/README.md

 # HAD-Gen: Human-like and Diverse scenario generation
-This repository is the PyTorch implementation of our paper titled "HAD-Gen: Human-like and Diverse Agent Behavior Modeling for Controllable Scenario Generation".
+This repository is the implementation of our paper titled "HAD-Gen: Human-like and Diverse Agent Behavior Modeling for Controllable Scenario Generation".
 ### Requirements
 We use the [AUTOMATUM](https://automatum-data.com/) dataset.
 Please first install the Python utility to interface the data `pip3 install openautomatumdronedata`.